Table of Contents

 How to create a cover letter

-After describing the benefits of cover letters for applicants, we present you with a step-by-step guide to draft high-quality documents and support your job applications.
+After describing the benefits of cover letters for applicants, we present you with a step-by-step guide to drafting high-quality documents and supporting your job applications.
 The information will be presented in a chronological manner, from the start of a cover letter to its end.

 It is recommended to begin your first paragraph by expressing your interest in the job that you’re applying for and informing the employer of how you got to know about the opportunity.
 Then, give them a summary of the 3 main reasons that showcase why you may be the best candidate for the role.
 Lastly, close by using a bridge sentence to the main body of the letter.

 The second and third paragraphs form part of the main body of your cover letter.
 These paragraphs include crucial details that will help the recruiter and the hiring manager make a decision.
 This is the space that you will use to describe and analyze the 3 reasons mentioned in the first paragraph.

 These paragraphs will also be used to give specific examples highlighting experience, expertise, and skills in line with the requirements of the job.
 These should also be linked to your interest and passion to work in the industry, creating a compelling professional story.
 Make sure you do not over-elaborate and repeat your examples.

 The fourth paragraph should be dedicated to the employer.
 Explain why you want to work with them and how your individual values, vision, and mission align with the ones of the organization.
 The best source of information for this paragraph is the employer’s website, while you can also use external business publications.
 We suggest using their language, talking about their goods or services, and quoting their achievements and plans to show you have done detailed research and are genuinely interested in working with them.

 This is the concluding, call-to-action paragraph where you thank the employer for considering your application.
 Ask the recruiter to contact you using the contact details you have provided and let them know your availability.
 Last but not least, be polite to close by reinforcing the rapport with the employer.